TheEmeraldDerpLeader/SecureDataContainer/BuildInfo.md

 Additionally, this project requires the [7-Zip](https://www.7-zip.org) executable to be stored near the built executable.
 Specifically, 7Zip needs to be stored with the built executable at ./7Zip/(7Zip install).
 The console executable which is downloaded from [here](https://www.7-zip.org/download.html) using the entries marked 64-bit.
 Probably only 7z.exe and 7z.dll need to be stored for it to work.
 The latest version at this document's time was 24.09.

 Lastly, when building for windows, have WINDOWS as a preprocessor definition.
 Use NOT_WINDOWS for mac and linux.
-If not defined, defaults to WINDOWS
+If not defined, defaults to WINDOWS in the relevant files

 ## Source File Structure
 All source files are in the same folder